sylhetyhackvenger/IFRITH/README.md

 ⚠️ Legal & Ethical Notice — READ FIRST

 IFRITH is a gray-hat tool.
-It ships offensive primitives (ARP poisoning, rogue DHCP, RA/NDP injection, TLS interception, DNS forgery) wrapped inside a defensive dashboard.
+It ships offensive primitives (ARP poisoning, rogue DHCP, RA/NDP injection, TLS interception, DNS forgery) wrapped inside a defensive environment.
 That duality is intentional — but it comes with a hard rule:

 Run IFRITH only on networks you own, operate, or have explicit written permission to test.